MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ### Monitoring events

-You can use monitoring events for custom reporting and alerting on your API and external calls performance in conjunction with the reporting available in the Fraud Protection portal.
-Each of the events below will provide insight into the latency and errors for each service.
+You can use monitoring events for custom reporting and alerting on your API and external calls performance with the reporting available in the Fraud Protection portal.
+Each of the events below provides insight into the latency and errors for each service.

 ##### Namespace: FraudProtection.Monitoring.RequestLatencyMsDistribution.